hhvm/user-documentation/guides/hack/05-functions/30-function-references.md

 ```

 - **Private/protected** methods can be referenced using this syntax as long as
-  they are accessible to you in your local scope.
+  they are accessible to you in your local scope (the scope where the reference
+  is created).
+The returned reference can then be called from any scope.
 - **Abstract** static methods cannot be referenced.
 Such methods cannot be
   called, for they have no implementation.
 Invoking a hypothetical reference to
   one would also be an error, so we simply don’t allow a reference to be